databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 </div>
 </div>

-The vertex property for this graph is tuple `(String, Int)` corresponding to the `User Name` and `Age` and the edge property is just an `Int` corresponding to the number of likes in our toy social network.
+The vertex property for this graph is a tuple `(String, Int)` corresponding to the *User Name* and *Age* and the edge property is just an `Int` corresponding to the number of *Likes* in our hypothetical social network.

 There are numerous ways to construct a property graph from raw files, RDDs, and even synthetic generators.